-Do you manage digital files in an archive, museum, library, studio, business, or government office?
+Do you manage digital files in an archive, museum, library, lab, studio, business, or government office?
 This innovative distance learning program could be for you.
-Our students learn how to collect, make accessible via database and Web site, and preserve digitized and born-digital assets, from VHS tapes to JPEGs to Word documents.
+Our students learn how to collect, make accessible via database and Web site, and preserve digitized and born-digital assets, from VHS tapes and JPEGs to Word documents and genomic data.

-You can register for a single class or the entire certificate.
+You can apply for a single class or the entire certificate.

 Who needs digital curation?